OPEN: MON - FRI 8AM - 5PM

 Wood oils

-If your project is used indoors, you could try using wood oils.
+If your project is used indoors, you could use wood oils.
 Due to the porous nature of wood, the oil penetrates and soaks into the surface veneer.
 This type of sealer gives the wood a natural look and can be applied by painting on or using a cloth to rub the oil into the wood.
-You will need to apply 2-3 coats of oil, as the plywood will fully absorb the first coat.
+You must apply 2-3 coats of oil, as the plywood will fully absorb the first coat.

 Shelter from the elements